 FluentD vs. Logstash: How to Decide for Your Organization

-A full-stack log collection and analysis solution will have several layers, but in general, we will need something to:
+A full-stack log collection and analysis solution will have several layers, but in general, you need something to:

 FluentD and Logstash are both open source data collectors used for Kubernetes logging.
 Logstash is centralized while FluentD is decentralized.
 FluentD offers better performance than Logstash.